-People love yard sales for several reasons; some love the thrill of the hunt, while others love making money selling items they don’t use anymore.
+People love yard sales for several reasons; some love the thrill of the hunt, while others love making money selling unwanted household items they don’t use anymore.

 Regardless if you are an avid yard sale buyer or seller, there are a few yard sale tips & tricks that you should know before going to or setting out those yard sale signs, or even moving sale signs.

 Below you will find 10 yard sale hacks and garage sale tips for buyers and sellers that will not only help you get the best price when you are buying, but also sell for the best price when you are selling.

 There is power in numbers!
 If there are several items that you are interested in at a yard sale, ask the seller if she would make you a deal on all of the items together.

 Sellers want to get rid of their stuff and the more stuff you buy, the better exclusive offers you can get.

 For example, the last yard sale I went to, I was interested in some framed prints priced at $5 a piece.
 I picked up 3 of them and asked the seller for his best price on all 3..he said $10 bucks!
 I saved $5 just by asking for a group sale price!

 Text book flipping can be a lucrative side hustle, especially if you are in a college town.

 Download the BookScouter app onto your mobile device before going to a yard sale.
 If you find text books at the yard sale, you can use the mobile app to scan the ISBN barcode to find out how much the book is worth on sites like Amazon, Half Price Books & Barnes & Noble.

 Textbooks are usually priced between $1- $5 at yard sales, leaving room for some major profit!